webpack/webpack.js.org/src/content/configuration/stats.md

 }
 ```

 If you want to use one of the pre-defined behaviours e.g. `'minimal'` but still override one or more of the rules, see [the source code](https://github.com/webpack/webpack/blob/master/lib/Stats.js#L1394-L1401).
-You would want to copy the configuration options from `case 'minimal': ...` and add your additional rules while providing an object to `stats`.
+You can either copy the configuration options from `case 'minimal': ...` and add your additional rules while providing an object to `stats`.

 __webpack.config.js__